 Having been brought up on western comic books, it’s refreshing to be introduced to a wholly different comic book culture.
 Those of you that have already had the pleasure to make acquaintance with manga (Japanese comics) will agree on the certifiable wealth of stories contained in this comic book branch.
 And what better companion than your trusty iPad to journey through the manga landscape?

 Earlier, Jessica Cam Wong did a round-up of excellent comic reading apps for your tablet.
-We also talked about the best sites to read manga online.
+We also talked about the best free sites to read manga online.
 Today, I’m advocating that we bridge the two.
 With its portability, touch screen interface and solid (perhaps even retina) resolution, your iPad is the ideal way to enjoy digital comics.
 That of course includes manga.
 In fact, there are some manga-specific apps that make amazing use of your tablet’s capabilities.

 Manga Rock 2 (full version $4.49)